briardew/codas/README.md

 **This is outdated, keeping here as a reminder to update to git.**

-If you wish to modify the CoDAS code, you’ll need to download (check out) and compile a given version (tag) of the GSI and optionally a separate GCM.
+If you wish to modify the CoDAS code or run on a system other than Discover, you’ll need to download (clone) and compile a given version of the GSI and optionally a separate GCM.
 **You’ll only need to do this once**.
 If you’ve never used git/CVS before, you’ll need to follow the steps in the GEOS Quick Start Guide (follow this link for Heracles 5.4).
 The directions below should work, but use an outdated CVS